AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/run.md

 You can run the [!DNL Upgrade Compatibility Tool] with a run configuration via the PhpStorm plugin.
 See the [[!DNL Upgrade Compatibility Tool] Run Configuration](https://devdocs.magento.com/guides/v2.3/ext-best-practices/phpstorm/uct-run-configuration.html) topic for more information.

-Check this [video tutorial](https://experienceleague.adobe.com/docs/commerce-learn/tutorials/upgrade/uct-phpstorm.html?lang=en) (06:30) to learn how to use the [!DNL Upgrade Compatibility Tool] with the Magento PHPStorm plugin.
+See this [video tutorial](https://experienceleague.adobe.com/docs/commerce-learn/tutorials/upgrade/uct-phpstorm.html?lang=en) (06:30) to learn how to use the [!DNL Upgrade Compatibility Tool] with the Magento PHPStorm plugin.

 ## Recommended actions